cnourrcier/load-more-data-react/README.md

 - Conditional Rendering: It displays a loading message while data is being fetched and shows an error message if the fetch fails.

-- Button Disable Logic: The "Load More Products" button is disabled after fetching a total of 100 products.
+- Button Disable Logic: The "Load More Products" button is disabled when there are no more products to load.

 - Product Display: Fetched products are displayed in a container with each product showing its ID, thumbnail, and title.